thingsdb/ThingsDB/README.md

 ### Key Features:

-- **Scalability:** ThingsDB can be deployed across multiple nodes, allowing it to handle large datasets and high workloads efficiently.
 - **Robustness:** The state of the interpreter is always synchronized across nodes, ensuring data integrity and high availability even in the event of node failures.
 - **Ease of Use:** ThingsDB provides a simple and intuitive programming language that makes it easy to develop applications.
 - **Versatility:** ThingsDB can replace both SQL databases and message-broker solutions like RabbitMQ, simplifying application architecture.